Robust Superradiance and Spontaneous Spin Ordering in Disordered Waveguide Quantum Electrodynamics: Numerical methods

 As a closely related, but in several aspects complementary method, we also simulate the decay dynamics using a QSD unraveling of the original master equation in Eq.~\eqref{ME0}, combined with a product-state ansatz for each individual trajectory.
 This mean-field QSD (``QSDMF") approach is motivated by the recent study in Ref.~\cite{ZhangPRL2025}, which argues that this method becomes essentially exact for simulating superradiance in the large-$N$ limit.
 Compared to DTWA, QSDMF offers access to physical quantum trajectories that reveal measurement-induced phenomena and provide additional insights at the trajectory level.

-As depicted in Fig.~\ref{FigCavityDecay}(b), QSD describes the dynamics of the monitored waveguide system under homodyne measurement of the emitted field amplitudes.
-In this formalism, the master equation \eqref{ME0} is unraveled into an ensemble of pure trajectories obeying the QSD equation~\cite{GisinJPA1992, Carmichael1993}
+As depicted in Fig.~\ref{FigCavityDecay}(b), QSD describes the dynamics of the monitored waveguide system under heterodyne measurement of the emitted field amplitudes.
+In this formalism, the master equation in Eq.~\eqref{ME0} is unraveled into an ensemble of pure trajectories obeying the QSD equation~\cite{GisinJPA1992, Carmichael1993}

 with $k=\text{R, L}$ and $dW_k$ two complex-valued Wiener increments.
-Each trajectory represents the state of the system conditioned on the homodyne currents
+Each trajectory represents the state of the system conditioned on the heterodyne currents

 measured at the left and right outputs.
 Unconditioned expectation values of observables are obtained from averages over the trajectories.